-In addition, set all the files of ASM, as described in the table in "#unique_17", with an overview of all ASM files, under <home directory>\bin and <home directory>\lib to writable.
+In addition, set all the ASM files in <home directory>\bin and <home directory>\lib to writable.
 This procedure enables you to prevent installation problems.
+The required ASM files are described in the table in .ASM software components on page 8